AscensionGameDev/Intersect-Documentation/src/content/docs/en-US/design/conditions.md

 ![Quest Complete](https://github.com/AscensionGameDev/Intersect-Documentation/assets/72468758/5dd5ee80-3761-4261-bec6-d531e515948c)

 - *Quest*: Allows you to select a quest from the `Quest Editor` to use the comparator to.
-You can go to `Quest Editor` from the `Game Editors` tab on the main interface to create a quest!

 ### No NPCs On Map